 A report by campaign group Carbon Monoxide – Be Alarmed! claims up to 35million people are at risk of carbon monoxide poisoning this winter through faulty appliances and inadequate ventilation.
+Read this checklist for gas safety tips in your home.

 Carbon monoxide has no smell and has no taste, if you have a gas boiler in your home now is the time to get it checked by a registered engineer.